Irdroid/irdroino/README.md

 ### What makes it special?

 The Irdroino is special, because it uses a unique optical signal amplification which give significantly improoved IR range.
 This gives a big advantage in comparison with similar products.
-It is open source hardware which gives the user a freedom and it has a high quality IR receiver IC
+It is open source hardware which gives the user a freedom and it has a high quality IR receiver IC.
+There are two sample Arduino Sketches in this repository.
+The first one is for recording and reproducing IR signals, using the two buttons for transmit and receive (record) remote control buttons.
+The second exaple sketch turns your Arduino into a PRONTO Hex USB IR Blaster (send / Transmit IR codes via Serial/USB).

 ### Get a module: